 Are you in need of a system to manage and build your website but not sure where to start?
-Heard the acronym CMS and am not sure if it’s something you need or not.
+Heard the acronym CMS and am unsure if it’s something you need.

 Perhaps you have heard that WordPress is a CMS and you dont really know if that’s a good thing or bad.